kakakaya/random-splash-image/README.md

 ```

 # How to use(others)
-<pre>If you want to open GNU Emacs buffer again, but with other picture, then kill GNU Emacs buffer and execute below command.</pre>
+If you want to open GNU Emacs buffer again, but with other picture, then kill GNU Emacs buffer and execute below command.
 ```
 M-x random-splash-image-reopen-screen
 ```

 # FAQ
-- Q. My pictures doesn't appear! / <pre>GNU Emacs</pre> buffer disappeared after installation!
+- Q. My pictures doesn't appear! / GNU Emacs buffer disappeared after installation!
-  - A. If used incorrectly startup buffer might disapear.
+  - A. If used incorrectly, startup buffer might disappear.
 Try them:
     - Is random-splash-image-dir variable valid?
 Check by M-x describe-variable.
     - Can your picture opened by emacs?
-Try to open directry.
+Try to open directly.

 # TODO
 - [ ] Packaging